List of Toy Story characters: Al McWhiggin

-Al McWhiggin – nicknamed "The Chicken Man" by Andy's toys – is the owner of Al's Toy Barn and one of the two main antagonists of the second film.
-Al is first seen in Toy Story 2 during an advertisement of his toy store in which he is dressed up in a chicken suit.
+Al McWhiggin, nicknamed "The Chicken Man" by Andy's toys, (voiced by Wayne Knight), is the owner of Al's Toy Barn and one of the two main antagonists of the second film.
+Al is first seen in Toy Story 2 during an advertisement of his toy store in which he is dressed up as a chicken man.
 Al is a collector of all things related to the old Woody's Roundup television show.
-He is unscrupulously obsessive, overweight, extremely impatient, and lazy, as he complains of having to drive all the way to work on a Saturday, despite his apartment only being across the street from the store.
+He is greedy, unscrupulously obsessive, overweight, extremely impatient, and lazy, as he complains of having to drive all the way to work on a Saturday, despite his apartment only being across the street from the store.
+When visiting the Davis family's yard sale, Al discovers Woody there, but when he tries to buy Woody, Andy's mom refuses and locks Woody in a cash box for safety.
+In desperation, Al causes a distraction and breaks into the cash box to steal Woody.
+With the toy versions of all the Roundup characters collected, Al plans to sell them to a museum in Japan, but by the end of the film, with all of the characters' toys gone, he's shown in another Toy Barn commercial where he's openly despondent and sobbing, as the deal for selling the toys was lost.

-His car's license plate reads LZTYBRN, which is "Al's Toy Barn" minus the vowels and with a "Z" instead of a "S".
-This is how Buzz figured out that Al was the kidnapper of Woody.
-It is also the actual license plate of Ash Brannon, co-director of Toy Story 2, according to the Toy Story 2: Special Edition commentary.
+His car's license plate reads LZTYBRN, which is "Al's Toy Barn" minus the vowels and with a "Z" instead of an "S".
+This is how Buzz figured out that the chicken man was the kidnapper of Woody.
+It is also the actual license plate of Ash Brannon, co-director of Toy Story 2, according to the Toy Story 2: Special Edition commentary; Al is also alluded to in Toy Story of Terror! as a name on a shipping address on the box Woody was going to be sold in after being stolen, revealing Al tried to buy him again.